Tasty Recipes for the Home Cook

 Instructions

-- Microwave at 20-second intervals at 50% power until melted, stirring after each interval.
-Stop when candy melts is smooth, creamy, and fluid.
+3. Microwave at 20-second intervals at 50% power until melted, stirring after each interval.
+Stop when the candy melts are smooth, creamy, and fluid.
 Do not overheat.

-- Place on a tray, cap side down to set.
+8. Place on a tray, cap side down, to set.

 Notes

-- The cooking time and number of intervals are based on a 1000W microwave oven.
-Adjust your cooking time according to your microwave’s wattage—stronger wattages require less time, and weaker wattages will need more time.
+• The cooking time and number of intervals are based on a 1000W microwave oven.
+Adjust your cooking time according to your microwave’s wattage—higher wattage requires less time, and lower wattage requires more time.

-- For best dipping results, do not use a bowl too large to hold the melted candy melts.
-Make sure the depth of the candy melts in the bowl is high enough to almost submerge the strawberries.
+• Do not use a bowl too large to hold the melted candy melts for the best dipping results.
+Ensure the depth of the candy melts in the bowl is almost high enough to submerge the strawberries

 Disclosure: This site contains paid advertising and affiliate links.
 In Good Flavor is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.